If you think the Great Smoky Mountains are beautiful above ground, you should see what’s below.

 In 1964, the cavern was converted to its current form, a tourist destination offering a glimpse at the world under the East Tennessee mountains.

 Is the Forbidden Caverns worth it?

 Although I’ve never been brave enough to become a full-fledged spelunker, I’ve always loved the romantic idea of caves.

-A voracious reader, I could imagine Bilbo Baggins’ dwarves toiling away just further down the path or “Journeying to the Center of the Earth” like Jules Verne imagined.
+A voracious reader, I could imagine Bilbo Baggins’s dwarves toiling away just further down the path or “Journeying to the Center of the Earth” like Jules Verne imagined.

-Growing up in limestone-rich Southern Indiana, there were always little caves for kids like me to duck their head in, hoping to find an arrowhead or a dinosaur bone, I had a really big imagination.
+Growing up in limestone-rich Southern Indiana, there were always little caves for kids like me to duck their heads in.
+I had a really big imagination and was always hoping to find an arrowhead or a dinosaur bone.

 If you’re like me, then the idea of a completely safe and guided cave tour is appealing.

 There are many options in East Tennessee and Forbidden Caverns is among the best.